codefuse-ai/Awesome-Code-LLM/README.md

 - "Benchmarking Language Model Creativity: A Case Study on Code Generation" [2024-07] [[paper](https://arxiv.org/abs/2407.09007)]

 - "Beyond Correctness: Benchmarking Multi-dimensional Code Generation for Large Language Models" [2024-07] [[paper](https://arxiv.org/abs/2407.11470)]

+- "Is ChatGPT a Good Software Librarian?
+An Exploratory Study on the Use of ChatGPT for Software Library Recommendations" [2024-08] [[paper](https://arxiv.org/abs/2408.05128)]

 ## 7. User-LLM Interaction